Renee Montagne asks whether the threat of a U.S. pullout is needed to force Iraq to make political progress.

 The White House released Thursday its assessment of Iraq.

-But Ambassador, with all due respect, you are saying instant gratification is what's being asked for.
+MONTAGNE: But Ambassador, with all due respect, you're saying instant gratification is what's being asked for.
 It doesn't seem to many Americans that there's anything instant about this.
 It's been going on badly, from the American point of view, for over four years.

-That's right.
+Ambassador SUMAIDAIE: That's right.
 But it was going badly because there were bad decisions.
-I would argue that it's only recently, with the change of approach and change of some personnel at the top, that things started to move in the correct direction.
+I would argue that it's only recently, with a change of approach and change of some personnel at the top, that things started to move in the correct direction.

-The president has to report to Congress by the end of this week on political progress in Iraq.
-It's being reported that the president will conclude that the Iraqi government hasn't met its targets for political reform.
-That would be everything from an oil law to sorting out de-Baathification to resolving aspects of the constitution.
+MONTAGNE: The president has to report to Congress by the end of this week on political progress in Iraq, and it's being reported that the president will conclude that the Iraqi government hasn't met its targets for political reform.
+And that would be everything from an oil law to sorting out debaathification to resolving aspects of the constitution.
 Why haven't these targets been met?

-I am puzzled by the amount of attention given here in Washington to the promulgation of certain legislation in Iraq.
-Legislation by [itself is] not going to solve the problem.
-We have already [a] reasonably good constitution in place, but it is totally ignored by armed gangs who go around killing people and by some leaders who do not believe in the tenets of the constitution.
+Ambassador SUMAIDAIE: I am puzzled by the amount of attention given here in Washington to the promulgation of certain legislation in Iraq.
+Legislation by themselves are not going to solve the problem.
+We have already a reasonably good constitution in place, but it is totally ignored by armed gangs who go around killing people and by some leaders who do not believe in the tenets of the constitution.

-Now, promulgating more laws will be helpful, but only in the context of a political adjustment that people buy into.
-Some of these laws deal like with the oil-revenue distribution in Iraq.
+Now, some of these laws deal - like with the oil-revenue distribution in Iraq.
 These are extremely important.
 They will affect generations to come.
 There is a lively national debate up and down the country, and this needs to take its course.
 I mean, to be ordered to pass a law through parliament in days or a week or two is not realistic.

-It is not just that there is little political progress or that there is political progress but it's going slowly and subtly, but from outside Iraq it appears that there is little political will.
+MONTAGNE: It is not just that there is little political progress, or that there is political progress but it's going slowly and subtly, but from outside Iraq it appears that there's little political will.
 And there are some who would argue that the threat of withdrawal of American troops or the withdrawal of American troops is exactly what's needed.

-Does it then boil down for you that these benchmarks make no sense, that there shouldn't be these expectations?
+MONTAGNE: Does it then boil down for you to these benchmarks make no sense, that there shouldn't be these expectations?

-No, they do make sense.
+Ambassador SUMAIDAIE: No, they do make sense.
 There should be these expectations.
 We expect them of ourselves.
-They [were] our benchmarks before they became American benchmarks.
-But, you know, it takes nine months for a baby to be born and there is no use wishing it to be in three months.
+They are our benchmarks before they became American benchmarks.
+But, you know, it takes nine months for a baby to be born, and there is no use wishing it to be in three months.
 Nature must take its course.
 Reality on the ground must take its course.
 We are doing everything that we can.
-We are bleeding, we are giving human losses every day.
+We are bleeding.
+We are giving human losses every day.
 But under fire, we are making progress.